fmidev/metoclient/README.md

 ## Supported Browsers

 All the new versions of the major browsers are supported, including desktop versions of Chrome, Firefox, Safari and Edge and mobile versions of Chrome and Safari.
-Also Internet Explorer 11 is supported but polyfills are needed for promises and Intl API, see [the legacy example](examples/legacy/index.html) .
+Also Internet Explorer 11 is supported but polyfills are needed for promises and Intl API, see [the legacy example](examples/legacy/index.html).

+## Keyboard support
+MetOClient supports keyboard navigation.
+UI element selection is made by the Tab key which moves from element to element from left to right and from up to down.
+Moving backward is Shift+Tab.
+Selection is made by pressing either Enter or Space key.
+Keyboard support is always on.

 ## Abbreviation